aweager/mux-api/server/README.md

 ## Executor loop

-Takes commands from standard input and executes them.
-Requests are separated by newlines (`'\n'`).
+Reads commands from $1 (in the format described above) and executes them, writing 'done' to $2 when it has finished each request.

 ## Call